HumzahChoudry/HumzahChoudry.github.io/_posts/2017-07-28-theres-a-new-mr-moneybags-in-town.markdown

 >A dollar bill

 You know what else drives women wild.
 260 million dollar biils.
 Neymar has officially been released for a record breaking 222 million euros (~260 USD).
 Yeaaaah and that is just to have him released so PSG can sign him.
-We can only assume Neymar's contract will include a small province in France and a few Qatari oil fields.
+We can only assume Neymar's contract will include a small province in France, a few Qatari oil fields and the rights to the iron throne.

 If Neymar was a restaurant on google maps he would be one of those restaurants you immediately back out of because it has too many $'s.
 I don't care how if it has one of those fancy "Z" things on it, I can't spend my rent on a meal.